vesperphp/documentation/sequel/Pagination.md

 ```
 Paginate::front($results);
 ```
-This method returns a `bootstrap 5` pagination block.
+This method returns a pagination block.

 ### build()
 ```